Literary-Insights/blog/src/content/blog/You Are Not Your Brain - Jeffrey M. Schwartz.txt-1.md

 ---
-title: DEEP SUMMARY - You Are Not Your Brain - Jeffrey M. Schwartz
+title: You Are Not Your Brain - Jeffrey M. Schwartz
-slug: DEEP SUMMARY - you-are-not-your-brain-jeffrey-m-schwartz
+slug: you-are-not-your-brain-jeffrey-m-schwartz
 tags:
   - book-summary
 excerpt: ""